Skip to content

 Is It Hard to Get Into Milwaukee Area Technical College?
 Acceptance Rate & Requirements

 As a public institution in Milwaukee, Wisconsin, Milwaukee Area Technical College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 25%.
+The graduation rate is roughly 25%.

 Can I Afford It?